-Jamey Dotson is a Principal Engineer based in Tennessee with more than 17 years of professional experience focused in the areas of civil, environmental, and geotechnical engineering; program management; and construction management.
+Jamey Dotson is a Senior Principal Engineer based in Tennessee with more than 17 years of professional experience focused in the areas of civil, environmental, and geotechnical engineering; program management; and construction management.
 He supports major electric utilities clients in the southeastern United States, including the Tennessee Valley Authority (TVA), with a wide array of their coal combustion residual (CCR) management, dam evaluation, and operations and maintenance (O&M) projects.

 Specializing in innovative, constructible, and cost-effective designs, Jamey helps clients from initial concepts through project closeout.
 Examples of Jamey's practice experience include assisting clients with the management of their large, multi-disciplinary projects and programs, often regulated by federal and state regulations such as RCRA and CERCLA.
 His project experience includes assisting clients with civil, environmental, geotechnical, and remediation design; the siting, design, and permitting of coal combustion residuals (CCR) disposal facilities; dam remediation projects; and project implementation and compliance (e.g., construction management and quality assurance).